The toilet, latrine, porcelain throne. Whatever you call it, this trusty amenity forms the backbone of everyone’s daily routine.

-Sydney Water claims that wet wipes cause 75 per cent of all blockages, so don’t flush those.
+Sydney Water claims that wet wipes cause 75% of all blockages, so don’t flush those.
 Flush anything other than the recommended waste, and you risk a blocked drain and contributing to the horrendous atrocities known as fatbergs.

 What are Fatbergs?